Christmas tree: Natural trees

 Several other species are used to a lesser extent.
 Less-traditional conifers are sometimes used, such as giant sequoia, Leyland cypress, Monterey cypress, and eastern juniper.
-Various types of spruce tree are also used for Christmas trees (including the blue spruce and, less commonly, the white spruce); but spruces begin to lose their needles rapidly upon being cut, and spruce needles are often sharp, making decorating uncomfortable.
+Various types of spruce tree are also used for Christmas trees (including the blue spruce and, less commonly, the white spruce), but spruces begin to lose their needles rapidly upon being cut, and spruce needles are often sharp, making decorating uncomfortable.
 Virginia pine is still available on some tree farms in the southeastern United States; however, its winter color is faded.
 The long-needled eastern white pine is also used there, though it is an unpopular Christmas tree in most parts of the country, owing also to its faded winter coloration and limp branches, making decorating difficult with all but the lightest ornaments.
 Norfolk Island pine is sometimes used, particularly in Oceania, and in Australia, some species of the genera Casuarina and Allocasuarina are also occasionally used as Christmas trees.
 But, by far, the most common tree is the Pinus radiata Monterey pine.
 Adenanthos sericeus or Albany woolly bush is commonly sold in southern Australia as a potted living Christmas tree.
 Hemlock species are generally considered unsuitable as Christmas trees due to their poor needle retention and inability to support the weight of lights and ornaments.

 Some trees, frequently referred to as "living Christmas trees", are sold live with roots and soil, often from a plant nursery, to be stored at nurseries in planters or planted later outdoors and enjoyed (and often decorated) for years or decades.
 Others are produced in a container and sometimes as topiary for a porch or patio.
 However, when done improperly, the combination of root loss caused by digging, and the indoor environment of high temperature and low humidity is very detrimental to the tree's health; additionally, the warmth of an indoor climate will bring the tree out of its natural winter dormancy, leaving it little protection when put back outside into a cold outdoor climate.
 Often Christmas trees are a large attraction for living animals, including mice and spiders.
 Thus, the survival rate of these trees is low.
-However, when done properly, replanting provides higher survival rates.
+When done properly, replanting provides higher survival rates.